connorbowen/apiq-mvp/README.md

 Instead of manually configuring API connections and building workflows step-by-step, users can simply describe what they want:

 ```
-User: "When a new GitHub issue is created, send a Slack notification to the team"
+User: "When a new email arrives, create a calendar event"
-AI: "I'll help you create a workflow that monitors GitHub for new issues and sends Slack notifications.
+AI: "I'll help you create a workflow that monitors your email and creates calendar events.
 Let me set this up for you..."
 ```

 ## 🏗️ Architecture